pyomeca/bioptim/README.md

     use_sx: bool,
 )
 ```
-Of these, only the first four are mandatory.
+Of these, only the first three are mandatory.
-`bio_model` is the model loaded with classes such as BiorbdModel, MultiBiorbdModel, or a custom class.
+`bio_model` is the model loaded with classes such as TorqueBiorbdModel, MuscleBiorbdModel, or a custom class.
 In the case of a multiphase optimization, one model per phase should be passed in a list.
-`dynamics` is the system's dynamics during each phase (see The dynamics section).
 `n_shooting` is the number of shooting points of the direct multiple shooting (method) for each phase.
 `phase_time` is the final time of each phase.
 If the time is free, this is the initial guess.
+`dynamics` are the options to use when building the dynamics integration for each each phase (see The dynamics section).
 `x_bounds` is the minimal and maximal value the states can have (see The bounds section)  .
 `u_bounds` is the minimal and maximal value the controls can have (see The bounds section).
 `x_init` is the initial guess for the states variables (see The initial conditions section).